mikeizbicki/cmc-csci143/README.md

 1. You MAY NOT share your lambda server credentials with anyone else.

-Violations of any of these policies will be treated as academic integrity violations.

 **Collaboration Policy**

 1. There are no restrictions on what you can post to GitHub Issues.